theias/ias_package_shell/doc/ias-guided-packaging-introduction.md

 If you don't work at IAS, you will want to change your package names, as well as the variable that corresponds to BASE_DIR in your Makefile .

-To describe the "How" of the guided packaging process.
+This document describes the "How" of the guided packaging process.

 The Guided Packaging Process has been developed so that a series of well-defined steps can be used in order to create, package, and deploy software.